Room for Five?

 The next task was to remove the walls and door frame from the ensuite.

-Simply really, you just arm yourself with a large hammer and an even larger crowbar and go to work.
+Simply really, you just arm yourself with a large hammer and an even larger crowbar and go to work in a very manly way.

 The noise and dust are something else, but there’s something quite therapeutic about destroying a stud wall, especially when it was put together really quite well when it was first built.
-Having said that, the guy who did the plastering clearly didn’t understand the definition of the word ‘skim’ when he slopped on a coat about half and inch thick.
+Having said that, the guy who did the plastering clearly didn’t understand the definition of the word ‘skim’ when he slopped on a coat about half an inch thick.
 Not that I could do any better.
-Personally I think plastering is one of the dark arts, practiced only by magicians and wizards.
+Personally I think plastering is one of the dark arts, in the same vein as turning people into frogs, as practiced only by magicians and wizards.

-What comes down, must go up (I think)
+What comes down, must go up (or something like that)

-All of which left us with this mess to be cleaned up, which is why we’ve got a nice big(ish) skip in the carpark.
+All of which left us with this mess to be cleaned up, which is why we had a nice big(ish) skip in the carpark.

 Next steps include removing the ensuite contents from the Triple Room next door, adding new walls to make it bigger, then bashing through part of the diving wall between the two rooms.

-Like all our rooms, the occupancy will be flexible, so you can still book this room even it’s just the two of you, unless of course you’re a fan of Booking.con, in which case they’ll make you pay for full occupancy irrespective of how many of you are staying 🤔 (#bookdirect)
+Like all our rooms, the occupancy rates are flexible, so you can still book this room even it’s just the two of you, unless of course you’re a fan of Booking.con etc, in which case they’ll make you pay for full occupancy irrespective of how many of you are staying 🤔 (#bookdirect instead)

-Fast forward several weeks and we’ve built the new walls, sound-proofed the adjoining wall between this room and the double next door, installed a brand new dual head shower and a whole bunch of stuff that seemed to take an absolute age!
+After several weeks we’d built the new walls, sound-proofed the adjoining wall between this room and the double next door, installed a brand new dual head shower, mini bar, two TVs, an Alexa smart device and a whole bunch of stuff that seemed to take an absolute age!

 So, without further ado, here’s some photos;